Adding a new SSH key for a user

 -

-Authenticate as a root user in the KVM console terminal:
+Authenticate as root in the KVM console:

 -

-When prompted for username , type
+When prompted for username, type

-and press ENTER:my-server login: root
+rootand press ENTER:my-server login: root -

 In the